xresco/Android-Agile-Boiler-Plate/README.md

 ##Debuging

-Beside using the console and the debugging tools that comes with Android studio, we are using [Stetho](http://facebook.github.io/stetho/).
+1- [Stetho](http://facebook.github.io/stetho/): Beside using the console and the debugging tools that comes with Android studio, we are using Stetho.
 The boilerplate is pre-configured to use Stetho in the debug build variant and to avoid it in the release build variant (thanks to dependency injection).

 Stetho is a sophisticated debug bridge for Android applications built by facebook which enables developers to have access to the Chrome Developer Tools feature natively part of the Chrome desktop browser.